 'Caught directly in the deluge’s rising tide, Shaw is a witness who gives incantatory evidence of poetry’s power to define, rather than simply describe, the existential pain of being caught helpless in maelstroms both external and psychological.' - Steve Whitaker, The Yorkshire Times

-The territory of Clare Shaw’s third collection isn’t one she chose herself, but one which chose her: the flooded valley and the ruined home.
-The 2015 floods in Britain left whole swathes of the country submerged, including her home town of Todmorden.
+The territory of Clare Shaw’s third collection wasn’t one Clare chose, but one which chose Clare: the flooded valley and the ruined home.
+The 2015 floods in Britain left whole swathes of the country submerged, including their home town of Todmorden.
 Flood offers an eye-witness account of those events, from rainfall to rescue, but ripples out from there.
 Intimately interwoven with the breakdown of a relationship, flooding serves as a powerful metaphor for wider experiences of loss, destruction and recovery.

 PODCAST INTERVIEW WITH CLARE SHAW

 Planet Poetry podcast: Climate | Weather | Rain Landscape and Language, Thursday 5 November 2020

 Clare Shaw was interviewed for the second episode of the Planet Poetry podcast.
 She was in conversation with poet Robin Houghton, who then went on to discuss the book with her co-presenter Peter Kenny.

 Clare read her poems ‘And still I don’t know’, ‘Instructions for coping in terrible times’ and finally her ‘really moving’ poem ‘Open Door Policy’ – all from her third collection Flood.
 She spoke about the devastating floods in Hebden Bridge in 2013 and 2015 that informed the collection.
 The book is also the story of a relationship from the beginning to its end, and the story of how we can survive and come back from disaster.